nicoleump/ga-dsiplus/roadmap/week08/readme.md

 * Your role is clear vs. others’ roles in projects

+* Build trust with employers (prove you can do the work that they need you to do)

 **Portfolios should communicate:**

 * Who you are and what you do